pbanavara/presto/docker/README.md

  catalogs
 * An image that can be deployed as a full cluster by mounting in configuration
 * An image to be used as the basis for the Kubernetes Presto operator
+* An image that contains the Aerospike plugin jars to connect with an external
+* Aerospike database

 ## Quickstart